kelseyabreu/TopicTrends/TopicTrend-WhatIsIt.md

-# IdeaGroup - Collaborative Idea Gathering and Grouping Platform
+# TopicTrends - Collaborative Idea Gathering and Grouping Platform

-IdeaGroup is a web application that allows organizers to collect ideas from participants and automatically groups similar ideas using AI.
+TopicTrends is a web application that allows organizers to collect ideas from participants and automatically groups similar ideas using AI.
 The platform is designed for town halls, meetings, education settings, and any scenario where getting organized input from multiple people is valuable.

 ## Features